charanzrapeti/eslab-task2/docs/source/scheduling_algorithms.md

 7. **Monitor Deadlines:**
    - Continuously monitor task execution to ensure deadlines are met.
-   - If a task’s completion time exceeds its deadline, it is marked as a missed deadline, and future scheduling decisions are adjusted accordingly.
+   - If a task’s completion time exceeds its deadline, it is marked as a missed deadline, and all its successors are excluded from scheduling.

 #### Example